 A bus ride from Mirissa to Weligama sets you back 40 LKR – about 20 cents – and to Medigama 60 LKR.
 Buses are going every couple of minutes since this is the arterial road between the city of Mathara – by the way, totally worth a day trip – and yet another UNESCO World Heritage Site, the Galle Fort.

-I’ve put together dreamy pics along with the up- and downsides of each of the beach stretch – and urge you to invest a couple of minutes of your precious time to follow my lead as we are moving from east to west.
+I’ve put together dreamy pics along with the upsides and the downers of each of the beaches – and urge you to invest a couple of minutes of your precious time to follow my lead as we are moving from east to west.

 Let’s start with Mirissa, one of the most popular beach destinations on the southern coast of Sri Lanka.
 This may sound much busier than it actually is since most of the regular beach babes stay at the touristy, walled hotel resorts.